naphteine/brandkit/README.md

 # Brandkit

 Brandkit is a web application built with Next.js that allows users to create and customize unique brand identities.
-With an intuitive interface and powerful design tools, users can effortlessly generate logos, select color schemes, and explore various typography options to establish a distinct brand presence.
+With an easy to use interface, users can effortlessly generate colors and explore various typography options to establish a distinct brand presence.

 ## Features

-- Color Customization: Experiment with different color palettes to find the perfect combination that represents your brand.
+- Color Customization: Experiment with different colors to find the perfect one that represents your brand.
 - Typography Exploration: Browse and select from a wide range of fonts to find the ideal typography for your brand identity.
-- Logo Generation: Create eye-catching logos using customizable templates and design elements.
-- User-Friendly Interface: The application offers a sleek and intuitive interface, making it easy to navigate and create stunning brand designs.

 ## Getting Started